Exclusive - U.S., major automakers to announce safety accord Friday: sources

 Foxx "is hopeful that they will soon result in concrete commitments that lead to significant safety improvements that will strengthen public confidence," said his spokeswoman.

-Fiat Chrysler CEO Sergio Marchionne said on Monday he agreed with the NHTSA that the auto industry needs more collaboration with regulators.
+Fiat Chrysler CEO Sergio Marchionne said on Monday he agreed with the NHTSA that the industry's needs more collaboration with regulators.
 He said he wanted the industry to "get to a stage where safety is no longer a competitive edge used by one automaker against another."